Boeing KC-135 Stratotanker: Research usage

 Besides its primary role as an inflight aircraft refueler, the KC-135, designated NKC-135, has assisted in several research projects at the NASA Armstrong Flight Research Center at Edwards Air Force Base, California.
-One such project occurred between 1979 and 1980 when special wingtip "winglets", developed by Richard Whitcomb of the Langley Research Center, were tested at Armstrong, using an NKC-135A tanker loaned to NASA by the Air Force.
+One such project occurred between 1979 and 1980, when special wingtip "winglets", developed by Richard Whitcomb of the Langley Research Center, were tested at Armstrong, using an NKC-135A tanker lent to NASA by the USAF.
 Winglets are small, nearly vertical fins installed on an aircraft's wing tips.
-The results of the research showed that drag was reduced and range could be increased by as much as 7 percent at cruise speeds.
+The results of the research showed that drag was reduced and range could be increased by as much as 7% at cruise speeds.
 Winglets are now being incorporated into most new commercial and military transport/passenger jets, as well as business aviation jets.

-NASA also has operated several KC-135 aircraft (without the tanker equipment installed) as their famed Vomit Comet zero-gravity simulator aircraft.
-The longest-serving (1973 to 1995) version was KC-135A, AF Ser.
+NASA has operated several KC-135 aircraft, without the tanker equipment installed, as their famed Vomit Comet zero-gravity simulator aircraft.
+From 1973 to 1995, the longest-serving version was KC-135A, AF Ser.
 No. 59-1481, named Weightless Wonder IV and registered as N930NA.